Are you planning on taking a cruise with Norwegian Cruise Line? Here are my 25 top Norwegian cruise tips to make the most of your vacation at sea.

 How does NCL CruiseNext work?

-Once you make your deposits, you’ll get on board credit that you can use right away on your cruise.
+Once you make your deposits, you’ll get onboard credit that you can use right away on your cruise.
 One deposit will net you $100 credit, two will get you $250, and three will get you $275.
-The program maxes out at $500 of on board credit when you purchase four deposits.
+The program maxes out at $500 of OBC when you purchase four deposits.

 CruiseNext deposits can be used within four years of purchase.
-This program is only available to passengers while on board a Norwegian cruise.
+This program is only available to passengers while aboard a Norwegian cruise.
 You’ll be able to find the CruiseNext team in the Atrium of the ship.

 8. Be ready for the washy-washy crew!

-An outbreak of illness on board is the last thing a cruise line wants.
-Ruined vacations can quickly turn into a PR nightmare!
-Most cruise lines remind you to wash your hands or apply hand sanitizer before entering any of the dining venues.
+Now that cruising is back, most cruise lines remind you to wash your hands or apply hand sanitizer before entering any of the dining venues.

-Before my first NCL cruise, I had heard about the washy-washy people, and I frankly thought the idea sounded terrible.
+Before my first NCL cruise (well before the pandemic), I had heard about the washy-washy people, and I frankly thought the idea sounded terrible.
 But they’re actually quite entertaining (especially when they follow oblivious passengers and make sure that their hands are sanitized!).

 Plus, it’s reassuring to know that all of your fellow diners, especially at the buffet, have germ-free hands.